ant-design/ant-design-web3/packages/web3/src/token-select/index.md

 Token dropdown selector component

-Supports two types of token list transmission: `controlled` and `interface call`.The API design also allows quick integration with `AntDesign Form`.
+For basic props, please refer to `AntDesign Select`.
+The API design is compatible with `AntDesign Form` to enable quick integration.

 ## Demo